Office: ECES 150

 Mark E. Rentschler is a professor, entrepreneur, inventor, program director, design engineer, roboticist, expert witness, and seasoned engineering consultant.
 He has over 15 years of leadership in mechanical and biomedical engineering consulting and intellectual property development.
 Dr. Rentschler is a published subject matter expert focused on medical devices, surgical robotics, mechanical design and mechatronic design and control.

-Dr. Mark E. Rentschler is a tenured professor of mechanical engineering, and the Sylvia Norviel Cancer Research Faculty Fellow, at the University of Colorado.
+Dr. Mark E. Rentschler is a tenured professor of mechanical engineering at the University of Colorado.
 He is a Fellow of the American Society of Mechanical Engineers (ASME), a Senior Member of the National Academy of Inventors (NAI), a Senior Member the Institute of Electrical and Electronics Engineers (IEEE), Member of the Biomedical Engineering Society (BMES), and a licensed professional mechanical engineering in the State of Colorado (PE.0042566).
 Dr. Rentschler holds degrees from the University of Nebraska (BS in mechanical engineering, 2001; PhD in biomedical engineering, 2006) and the Massachusetts Institute of Technology (MS in mechanical engineering, 2003).

 Dr. Rentschler joined the faculty at the University of Colorado in 2008.
 He also hold a secondary appointment in the Department of Surgery at the University of Colorado Anschutz Medical Campus (Aurora, CO) and an affiliate position in the Department of Bioengineering at the University of Colorado Denver (Denver, CO).
 He was the founding director of the Graduate Design Program in mechanical engineering at the University of Colorado (2010-2020).
 This program immerses 50 graduate students annually in industry sponsored design projects.
 In 2012, he co-founded Design Center Colorado that brought both the Graduate Design Program and Senior Design Program together.